What is carbon offsetting (and is it just another form of greenwashing)?

 1. Boosts brand reputation and business growth

-As mentioned above, acting sustainably is an important factor for incoming generations – both in terms of customers and job candidates.
+Acting in the interests of the environment is an important factor for incoming generations – both in terms of customers and job candidates.
 In fact, according to Deloitte, 40% of Gen Z would consider switching jobs if they were concerned about the environmental activities of their employer.

 Offsetting emissions are a great way for businesses to show stakeholders, clients, consumers and potential employees that they’re taking measures to achieve net zero and reduce climate change.